 Where to Stay at Universal Orlando

-I mentioned above that there are six onsite hotels.
+I mentioned above that there are eight onsite hotels.
 These are (listed in order of Budget to Luxury):

 - Aventura Hotel

 - Loews Portofino Bay Hotel*